James Harbord: Combat commander

+SOS commander

-After generals Richard Blatchford and his replacement, Francis Kernan, had failed to organize an adequate delivery of supplies to the US troops in France, John J. Pershing asked Harbord in August 1918 to take the job.
-Harbord introduced several reforms to the Services of Supply (SOS) and achieved almost instant improvements.
-The task of anticipating the arrival of divisions in France, and their type, and having in place the correct amount of supplies for them at the rear, toward the front, and at the front, was all worked out.Russell, pgs.
-502-03 It was at Harbord's insistence that SOS became fully integrated among the American, English, and French armies.
+After Major General Richard M. Blatchford, commanding the AEF's Services of Supply (SOS), and his replacement, Major General Francis J. Kernan, had failed to organize an adequate delivery of supplies to the American forces in France, Pershing asked Harbord in late July 1918 to take the job.
+Although disappointed, having only just assumed command of the 2nd Division, he nevertheless complied with Pershing's wishes.
+Marine Brigadier General John A. Lejeune took over from Harbord as the 2nd Division's new commander.

+After moving the SOS headquarters to Tours, Harbord began introducing several reforms to the SOS and achieved almost instant improvements.
+The task of anticipating the arrival of divisions in France, and their type, and having in place the correct amount of supplies for them at the rear, toward the front, and at the front, was all worked out.
+It was at Harbord's insistence that the SOS became fully integrated among the American, British, and French armies.
 Pershing's trust in Harbord went so far that Jim Lacey wrote in his Pershing biography "if a problem were outside Harbord's ability to solve, it was not solvable by mortal man".

+Despite this, things were not going well for the SOS.
+Although numbering 602,910 enlisted men, 30,593 officers and 5,586 nurses–almost a third of the entire strength of the AEF–under its control by November 1918, "the SOS system always operated under great strain and required constant tight control.
+After the war Harbord admitted that if the Armistice had not come when it did on 11 November 1918, the AEF would have had to stop fighting because its logistics system would have totally collapsed."

 Post-World War I

 Following the war, he was promoted to permanent major general and was awarded both the Army Distinguished Service Medal and Navy Distinguished Service Medal.
 The citation for his Army DSM reads:

 Harbord was also awarded numerous foreign decorations, which included: Legion of Honor (Commander) (France); Croix de Guerre with two palms (France); Order of the Crown (Grand Officer) (Belgium); Order of St Michael and St George (Knight Commander) (Great Britain); Order of Saints Maurice and Lazarus (Commander) (Italy); Order of Prince Danilo I (Grand Officer) (Montenegro); Order of Polonia Restituta (Grand Officer) (Poland); and La Medalla de Solidaridad (second class) (Panama).